 First, you will need to create credentials for PacketFence so that it can perform API calls on Rapid7.
-In order to do so, on Rapid7, go in Administration \rightarrow Users and click on Create.
+In order to do so, on Rapid7, go in Administration $\rightarrow$ Users and click on Create.
 Then configure the appropriate username and password and make sure the account is enabled.

-User Configuration
+User Configuration Deck.

 GENERAL Enter information that will identify this user.
 Select an authentication method if more than one is available.
-Consult can clear the check box at any time to take away access. your network administrator about multiple authentication options.
+Consult y can clear the check box at any time to take away access. our network administrator about multiple authentication options.
 This user cannot access the Security Console unless you select the check box to enable the account.
 You

 ROLES User name packetfence

-Authentication method InsightVM user v
+Authentication method Insight/M user >

 ASSET GROUP ACCESS Full name PacketFence

 E-mail address packetfence@example.com

 Password

 Confirm password

-Account enabled
+✓ Account enabled

 Require password reset upon login